-Clinical Laboratory Technician Option
+Clinical Laboratory Technology:

-(formerly Medical Laboratory Technician)
+Medical Laboratory Technician

-Objective: The Clinical Laboratory Sciences program is designed to prepare graduates for employment in hospitals, commercial laboratories, physician office laboratories and pharmaceutical companies.
-Upon program completion, students are eligible to take national certification examinations.
-Clinical laboratory technicians follow specific procedures to perform a variety of routine diagnostic tests on blood and other body fluids in chemistry, hematology, urinalysis, immunohematology, microbiology, and immunology.
+The Clinical Laboratory Technology Program is designed to prepare graduates for employment in hospitals, commercial laboratories, physician office laboratories and pharmaceutical companies.
+Clinical Laboratory Technicians follow specific procedures to perform a variety of routine diagnostic tests on blood and other body fluids in chemistry, hematology, urinalysis, immunohematology, microbiology, and immunology.
 Thus, CLTs, in cooperation with other laboratory personnel, provide physicians with valuable information needed in the care of patients.
-The curriculum combines the general college core courses in the humanities and sciences with clinical courses.
+The curriculum combines the general college core courses and sciences with clinical courses.
 Area hospital laboratories provide the environment where students perform all laboratory procedures, learn interpersonal skills, study diseases, and relate laboratory medicine to other aspects of health care.
+Upon successful Program completion, students are eligible to take national certification examinations.

-- Collect and prepare clinical specimens for analysis. - Operate laboratory instruments. - Perform a variety of diagnostic analyses according to prescribed methodology. - Monitor and assess the quality of data generated. - Recognize problems that may occur during testing. - Describe principles, reactions, and reagents for each method studied. - Relate test results to other patient information to the extent required for understanding the analyses. - Demonstrate behavior and attitudes consistent with those of laboratory professionals.
+- · Collect and prepare clinical specimens for analysis. - Operate laboratory instruments. - Perform a variety of diagnostic analyses according to prescribed methodology. - Monitor and assess the quality of data generated. - Recognize problems that may occur during testing. - Describe principles, reactions, and reagents for each method studied. - Relate test results to other patient information to the extent required for understanding the analyses. - Demonstrate behavior and attitudes consistent with those of laboratory professionals.